 Hypocalcemia.
 This condition develops when the amount of calcium in the queen’s blood drops below normal level frequently in the first three to four weeks after giving birth when she is in the height of producing milk for her kittens.
 Watch out for the signs of hypocalcemia like fast breathing and restlessness, tremors, stiff limbs and difficulty standing or walking.

-Conditions Resulting From Not Eating
+Conditions Resulting From When Your Cat Is Not Eating After Giving Birth

 Any cat who is not eating for more than 24 hours will start to feel weak and develop a condition called hepatic lipidosis which creates a rather serious problem in the liver.
 With no food intake to use for energy, the body will reach a point wherein it will start to use the fat reserves and these fatty substances are processed in the liver.
 This significantly increases the workload of the liver and interferes with its normal function.
 Inadequate nutrition coupled with stress likewise causes a weakened immune system resulting lessened ability of the body to fight off infections.